omarfarooqkhan1/Assimetria-Hiring-Task-Solution/docs/ARCHITECTURE.md

 ## Cost Optimization

-The current architecture is optimized for AWS free tier:
+The current architecture is optimized for cost efficiency:

-- EC2: t2.micro/t3.micro (750 hours/month free)
+- EC2: t3.medium (consider reserved instances for savings)
-- ECR: 500MB storage free
+- ECR: Pay-per-use storage
-- CodeBuild: 100 build minutes/month free
+- CodeBuild: Pay-per-minute build time
-- Data Transfer: 100GB free
+- Data Transfer: Optimized through CDN potential

+## Current Deployment Status

+The application is currently deployed and running on AWS EC2 at: http://35.157.5.173

+Both frontend (port 80) and backend API (port 5000) are accessible.